-In this tutorial, we will show you how to install and configure of Zend Framework on your Ubuntu 14.04.
+In this tutorial, we will show you how to install and configure Zend Framework on your Ubuntu 14.04.
 For those of you who didn’t know, Zend Framework is an open-source, object-oriented web application framework for PHP.
 The framework is modular, extensible, and highly secure and that is why it is used by many developers.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step-by-step installation of Zend Framework on the Ubuntu 14.04 server.
+I will show you the step-by-step installation of Zend Framework on the Ubuntu 14.04 server.